+I’m new to car leasing.
+What do I need to know?
 The best place to start learning about car leasing is at the first page of our free Lease Guide.
 Although there is a lot of information in the Guide, you don’t need to try to soak it all up at once.
-Go through it quickly the first time, making mental notes of sections that you want to return to later for a more detailed reading.
-If you don’t get all your questions answered in the Guide, … Read More
+Go through it quickly the first time, making mental notes of sections that you want to return to later for a more detailed reading. … Read More

 Primarily, and most importantly, vehicle price should be the focus of your negotiation.
 This is the only element of the deal that is directly controlled by the dealer.
 All other elements such as residual, money factor, down payment, security deposit, and acquisition fee are all controlled by the leasing company, for which the dealer is only acting as an agent.
 Sometimes, though not often, the leasing company gives the dealer authorization to negotiate some of … Read More

 It depends.
 If your current car is paid for, you can certainly use it as a trade-in.
 Just be sure you know its fair trade-in value, and that the dealer gives you full credit when your lease payments are calculated.
 If you still owe on your car, you will want to get the “payoff” from your finance company and compare that amount to the trade-in value of the car.
 If the trade-in value is higher, you have “trade equity.”
 If not, you’re … Read More

 This often causes misunderstandings.
 Lease inception amount (same as “due at signing” or “drive out” cost) includes all charges that require up-front payment in cash, such as taxes, official fees, deposits, first month’s payment, and down payment.
 Notice that “down payment” (cap cost reduction) is only part of the total “due at signing” amount.
 The down payment amount is the only part that reduces capitalized cost (amount financed), which reduces monthly payment amount.